 Don’t Give Cavities or Gum Disease a Chance

 General dentistry and preventive care are important parts of good dental health.
 Regular professional cleanings, proper brushing and flossing techniques, and using the right dental products all contribute to your oral wellbeing.
 At our Grand Island dental practice, we schedule the frequency of your visits based on your individual needs.
-You may need restorative work, desire cosmetic enhancements, or require deep gum cleanings.
 Because patient education is one of our priorities, we’ll answer your questions in non-technical language and teach you how to care for your mouth so your smile lasts a lifetime.

-At the Grand Island dental practice of Dr. Steven and CJ Stec, we perform oral cancer screenings as a part of your six-month regular exam.
-Nearly 40,000 Americans have been diagnosed with oral or pharyngeal cancer this year—and the number of diagnoses gets higher annually.
+We will perform an oral cancer screening as a part of your six-month regular exam.
+Over 50,000 Americans have been diagnosed with oral or pharyngeal cancer this year—and the number of diagnoses gets higher annually.
 Sadly, more than half of those patients die within five years.
 The fatalities and dire survival rates are due to the late discovery of oral cancer—when it’s much more difficult to treat.
 The most common signs of oral cancer are:

 - Red or white spots

 - Pain or numbness in the mouth or on the lips

 - Difficulty swallowing or speaking

 Our preventive care initiatives include the use of dental sealants on your back teeth.
 The back teeth have deep grooves on the chewing surfaces, and these deep, narrow spaces can trap bacteria and food particles that eventually lead to decay and infection.
 Recognized by the American Dental Association as a key means of cavity prevention, dental sealants are created by applying a very thin biocompatible plastic to your tooth surfaces.
 Dental sealants offer excellent decay protection for children and adults.